bartslot/superkit/README.md

 ## License

-SuperKit is released under the MIT License.
+Drift is released under the MIT License.
 See the [LICENSE.md](/LICENSE.md) file for details.

 ---